Title

 Author Biography

-ANNE SEBBA is a prize-winning biographer, lecturer, and former Reuters foreign correspondent who has written several books, including That Woman, Ethel Rosenberg, and Les Parisiennes.
-A former chair of Britain's Society of Authors and now on the Council, Anne is also a Senior Research Fellow at the Institute of Historical Research.
+ANNE SEBBA is a prize-winning biographer, lecturer, and former Reuters foreign correspondent who has written several books, including That Woman and Les Parisiennes.
+Sebba is a former chair of Britain's Society of Authors, a Senior Research Fellow at the Institute of Historical Research and a Fellow of the Society of Authors.
 She lives in London.

 by Anne Sebba (Author)